 - First trimester: There is a higher risk of miscarriage during the first trimester, and increased blood flow from a massage can be detrimental.
 Many prenatal massage therapists suggest not to go for a massage until the second trimester.

 - Induction of labor: Certain pressure points in the foot can cause uterus contraction and induce labor, leading to premature birth.
 Therefore, it is suggested to consult a gynecologist before initiating massage therapy.

-- Deep vein thrombosis (DVT): Pregnant women have a higher risk of thromboembolism due to their physiologic hypercoagulability.
-If a pregnant woman has an undiscovered or subtle DVT, a foot or leg massage can release thrombi, resulting in pulmonary embolism, which could be fatal (14).
+- Deep vein thrombosis (DVT): The estimations put forth by the Centers for Disease Control and Prevention (CDC) indicate that each year about 900,000 individuals may potentially be affected by deep vein thrombosis (DVT) in the United States.
+Pregnant women have a higher risk of thromboembolismiXThe blockage of an artery by a blood clot fragment that got dislodged from some other site in the circulatory system due to their physiologic hypercoagulabilityiXAn increased tendency to develop blood clots. .
+If a pregnant woman has an undiscovered or subtle DVT, a foot or leg massage can release thrombi, resulting in pulmonary embolismiXA condition where a blood clot blocks one or more pulmonary arteries. , which could be fatal (14).

-- Certain medical conditions: Pregnant women with high blood pressure, high-risk pregnancy complications (such as preeclampsia), recent surgery or injury, etc., should consult their doctors before getting a foot massage.
+- Certain medical conditions: Pregnant women with high blood pressure, high-risk pregnancy complications (such as preeclampsiaiXA condition characterized by the onset of high blood pressure, protein in the urine, and water retention during pregnancy. ), recent surgery or injury, etc., should consult their doctors before getting a foot massage.
 This is because massage stimulates the circulatory system, which can change blood flow in the body, affecting these conditions.

 What Areas Should You Avoid During Foot Massage In Pregnancy?